biklbill/Python-Video-Game/README.md

 Important points before running the game:
 - Everything is downloaded and stored in the same folder.
 - The Pygame Library is installed.
+- Run the file main.py to run the game.